Allerdest, Levocetirizine

 Metabolism and Elimination from the Body

-Levocetirizine is different from other antihistamines because it doesn't get broken down much in the liver.
+Levocetirizine is different from other antihistamines in that it doesn't get broken down much in the liver.
 Instead, a big part of the dose you take is gotten rid of by your kidneys, and it leaves your body pretty much unchanged.

 Important elimination characteristics include: